-(a) Being broker or agent for underwriting securities or services related to future trading of agricultural commodities, financial instruments or securities.
+(a) Being a broker or agent for underwriting securities or services related to future trading of agricultural commodities, financial instruments, or securities.

-(c) Being broker or agent for trading, purchasing, or distributing or seeking both domestic and foreign markets for selling domestically manufactured or import goods in the manner of international business operation with a foreign minimum capital of Baht 100,000,000 or more.
+(c) Being broker or agent for trading, purchasing, or distributing or seeking both domestic and foreign markets for selling domestically manufactured or import goods in the manner of international business operation with minimum foreign capital of Baht 100,000,000 or more.

-(d) Being broker or agent of other kinds as prescribed in the Ministerial Regulations.
+(d) Being a broker or agent of other kinds as prescribed in the Ministerial Regulations.

 (b) Auction of other kinds as prescribed in the Ministerial Regulations.

-13. Internal trade connected with native products or produce not yet prohibited by law, except for agricultural futures trading at the Agricultural Futures Exchange of Thailand which has no delivery or receiving of agricultural commodities in Thailand.
+13. Internal trade connected with native products or products not yet prohibited by law, except for agricultural futures trading at the Agricultural Futures Exchange of Thailand, which has no delivery or receiving of agricultural commodities in Thailand.